Controlling Bed Bugs by Hand

-Do-it-yourself bed bug control starts with carefully looking for bed bugs and squashing them or capturing them as they are found.
-You have to carefully check every place in the infested room(s).
-You have to take your time and be patient when hunting bed bugs.
-This method will not kill all the bugs, but it can reduce the number of bed bugs in your home with repeated use.
+Do-it-yourself bed bug control starts with carefully looking for bed bugs and squashing them or capturing them.
+To be successful you have to be patient and check all the places bed bugs may be hiding.
+This method will not kill all the bugs at once, but it can reduce the number of bed bugs in your home if done repeatedly.

 Tools necessary to kill bed bugs by hand

 Tools needed to find and kill bed bugs are easy to use and available at hardware stores or around your home.
 These include:

 - A flashlight: Bed bugs hide in dark areas and in cracks and crevices.
 Bed bugs are a dark red to brown color, but they can be light brown if they haven’t been feeding.
 This makes it very hard to see them.
 When hunting for bed bugs hold your flashlight parallel to the surface being inspected, this will cause eggs and small bed bugs to cast a shadow, making them easier to find.

 - A playing card or old credit card:Use one that is plastic or that has a plastic coating which allows their edges to be pushed into cracks and crevices.
 By moving the card’s edge along cracks and crevices, you can push bed bugs out where they can be captured or killed.